ambiesoft/SceneExplorer/README.md

 If you have troubles, post *Issue* on <https://github.com/ambiesoft/SceneExplorer/issues>.

 ## Donate
-Support Ambiesoft by making donation.
+Support Ambiesoft by making a donation.
 See <http://ambiesoft.fam.cx/donate/>.

 ## Contact
 - Author: Ambiesoft trueff